 Update content without writing code: Static websites often store content in simple text files that anyone on the team can edit.
 The GitHub editor enables any team member to complete basic edits to their text files regardless of their experience writing code.

 Easy to host and maintain: It’s very easy to host static website files on Federalist.
 You can easily take advantage of scaling services like Amazon S3 through Federalist where you pay only for what you use.

 Fully customizable: Designers and developers can customize static websites into whatever form they want without having to strip away CMS-provided features and defaults.
 Static sites can be used to build many different types of sites, from organization homepages or intranets to pre-generated web application program interfaces that display data from a separate server.

 Possible sites include:

 A simple homepage for your government organization with information about personnel, meetings, and contact information.

 Data visualization sites that pull data from a separate API server (Federalist does not provide API servers).

 A single page with information about a recently released report that may receive a lot of traffic.

-For real world examples, see these ten existing sites out of the 89 sites currently live on Federalist.
+For real world examples, see this list of existing sites out of the 134 sites currently live on Federalist.